Code-Institute-Submissions/deevdz-milestone-project-1/README.md

 -----------------------------------------
 **Homepage Slider**

-To add some interaction to the site - each slide links to the most visited/popular pages on the site (this was based on google analytics of current site) and new classes offered.
+To add some interaction to the site - each slide links to the most visited/popular pages on the site (this was based on Google Analytics of current site) and new classes offered.

 **Newsletter Signup Form**

-Added an option for students to signup to a regular newsletter from the centre.
-This signup is intergrated with a MailChimp list.
+Added an option for users to signup to a regular newsletter from the centre.
+This signup is integrated with a MailChimp list.

 **Footer Modal Box - Google Map**